yalmip/yalmip.github.io/yalmip/tutorials/sumofsquaresprogramming.md

 ### Constrained polynomial optimization

-The sum-of-squares module in YALMIP only deals with the most basic problem; proving positivity of a polynomial over {$\mathbf{R}^n$}.
+The sum-of-squares module in YALMIP only deals with the most basic problem; proving positivity of a polynomial over \\(\mathbf{R}^n\\).
 If you want to check positivity over a semi-algebraic set, you have to formulate the suitable sum-of-squares formulation.
 The trick to do that is sometimes variable transformations (such as defining $x = u^2$ when optimizing over non-negative numbers), but in most cases application of the positivstellensatz, which can be seen as a generalization of the S-procedure.
-Roughly speaking, to show that {$p(x)$} is positive on the set {$g(x)\geq 0$}, we can search for a non-negative polynomial {$s(x)$} such that {$p(x)\geq g(x)s(x)$}, a trivially sufficient condition.
+Roughly speaking, to show that \\(p(x)\\) is positive on the set \\(g(x)\geq 0\\), we can search for a non-negative polynomial \\(s(x)\\) such that \\(p(x)\geq g(x)s(x)\\), a trivially sufficient condition.
 To get a tractable problem, we replace non-negativity with sum-of-squares conditions.
 Let us use this technique to solve the simple lower bound computation from above, but this time constrained to the unit-box.
 Define the variables from before, and the constraints defining the unit-box.

 ````matlab
 sdpvar x y lower